HSLdevcom/helmet-ui/README.md

 $ npm install
 ```

-See [the documentation](https://hsldevcom.github.io/helmet-ui/) for preparing the Windows environment for testing.
+See [the documentation](https://hsldevcom.github.io/helmet-docs/) for preparing the Windows environment for testing (in Finnish).
 EMME and EMME-Python versions can be set in [versions.js](src/versions.js), affecting the automatic resolving of Python binary.

 ## Running and building